 As the number of Americans over the age of 65 increases and life expectancies lengthen, assisted living facility (ALF) administrators will be some of the most heavily impacted.
-This means that establishing and maintaining optimal assisted living staffing ratios will become increasingly important.
-Let’s look at why they’re so critical and how you can get in front of this coming trend.
+While staffing remains an ongoing challenge across the healthcare industry, it is even more so in post-acute care facilities given these demographic shifts.

-Assisted Living Staffing Ratios Today
+Current Challenges With Assisted Living Staffing Levels

 While optimal staffing levels are foundational to improved outcomes and positive patient and provider experiences, ALFs have no federally mandated staffing levels.
 At the same time, unlike nursing homes, they also have no federal regulations to monitor quality.
 States do create regulations, but insights into care outcomes are sparse.

 The result has been a seeming and unfortunate correlation between nursing staff availability and deficiencies in ALF care.
 One study analyzed the consequences of unsafe nurse-to-patient ratios by looking at inspection data in a single state over a nearly two-year period.
 It examined associations between severe deficiencies or threat to resident health and facility characteristics, including nursing staff availability.